rsdoiel/antenna/archives/2025/columns_2025.32.md

 date: 2025-08-14, from: Doc Searls (at Harvard), New Old Blog

 We know more than we can tell.
 That was how Michael Polanyi distinguished between tacit and explicit knowing.
 We may know tacitly how we form speech, ride a bike, or sense when to shake hands with someone, or hug them.
 But we can&#8217;t explain all the signals and mechanisms involved.
-Not exactly.
+Not explicitly.
 In the natural [&#8230;]

 <br>